-The Committee currently awards restricted share units to executive officers once every three years, with the awards vesting in one-third annual increments over three years based solely on the passage of time, subject to the officer continuing to be employed by us on each anniversary of the award date.
-The restricted share units awarded in January and April 2007 to executive officers will vest on this basis.
+The Committee currently awards restricted share units to executive officers once every three years unless there is a significant change in an officer's position or responsibilities, with the awards vesting in one-third annual increments over three years based solely on the passage of time, subject to the officer continuing to be employed by us on each anniversary of the award date.
+The restricted share units awarded in 2007 to executive officers will vest on this basis.
 The discussion following the Summary Compensation Table addresses vesting requirements for previous awards of restricted share units to the named executive officers.

 The Committee and the board of directors have extensively discussed the advantages and disadvantages of awarding restricted share units with vesting based solely on the passage of time.
-The Committee and the board of directors recognize that this structure eliminates the risk that an executive officer's restricted share units will not vest if the company's performance does not meet expectations, provided the executive officer continues to be employed through the applicable vesting dates.
+The Committee and the board of directors recognize that this structure eliminates the risk that an executive officer's restricted share units will not vest if the Company's performance does not meet expectations, provided the executive officer continues to be employed through the applicable vesting dates.
 The Committee and the board of directors believe, however, that this structure is appropriate because it ensures that executive officers will receive compensation higher than the market median only when our shareholders have benefited from appreciation in our stock price and, conversely, that executive officers will receive compensation lower than the market median when our shareholders have experienced a decline in our stock price.
-The vesting requirements for the restricted share units also take into account other aspects of our overall compensation program, including the retirement benefits we provide to our executive officers.
+The vesting requirements for the restricted share units also take into account other aspects of our overall executive officer compensation program, including the retirement benefits we provide to our executive officers.

 Review of Compensation Program Structure.
 We first utilized the general structure of the current executive officer compensation program when Mr. Haines joined us as chief executive officer in December 2002.
-The Committee and board of directors reviewed the objectives and structure of our executive officer compensation program twice in 2006 when evaluating changes to the compensation of named executive officers.
-In both instances, the Committee discussed the structure of our executive officer compensation program, including the absence of an annual cash bonus, which is typically part of an executive compensation program, and the award of restricted share units with vesting based solely on the passage of time.
-In connection with these discussions, the Committee reviewed an alternative compensation program that was consistent with a more commonly structured executive compensation program and the differences between our short-term and long-term compensation programs and compensation programs used by many other utilities.
-The Committee and the board of directors decided to continue using the current executive compensation program, believing the current program has been successful in meeting our executive compensation objectives, as evidenced by the significant increase in our share price since the award of restricted share units to Mr. Haines in late 2002 and to the other named executive officers in early 2003, and our success in retaining our executive officers over significant periods of employment.
+Subsequently, the Committee and board of directors have reviewed the objectives and structure of our executive officer compensation program several times, usually when evaluating changes to the compensation of named executive officers.
+In these instances, the Committee has discussed the structure of our executive officer compensation program, including the absence of an annual cash bonus, which is typically part of an executive compensation program, and the award of restricted share units with vesting based solely on the passage of time.
+In connection with these discussions, the Committee has reviewed or discussed an alternative compensation program that was consistent with a more commonly structured executive compensation program and the differences between our short-term and long-term compensation programs and compensation programs used by many other utilities.
+The Committee and the board of directors have decided to continue using the current executive compensation program, believing the current program has been successful in meeting our executive compensation objectives.